PyCOMPLETE/pypkgexample/README.md

         )
 ```

-The setup function actually builds the extensions and installs the package.
-Note that the dependencies can be specified by the "install_requires" argument.
-The pip package installe will automatically install the dependences before the actual package installation.
+The setup function is the one that actually builds the extensions and installs the package.
+Note how dependencies are specified by the "install_requires" argument.
+The pip package installer will automatically install the dependences before the package installation.
 ```python
 setup(
     name='pypkgexample',